Progress Chef: Features

 It is one of the major configuration management systems on Linux, along with CFEngine, Ansible and Puppet.
 More than a configuration management tool, Chef, along with Puppet and Ansible, is one of the industry's most notable Infrastructure as Code (IAC) tools.

 History

+Opscode

 Chef was created by Adam Jacob as a tool for his consulting company, whose business model was to build end-to-end server/deployment tools.
 Jacob showed Chef to Jesse Robbins, who saw its potential after running operations at Amazon.
-They founded a new company with Barry Steinglass, Nathen Haneysmith, and Joshua Timberman to turn Chef into a product.
+They founded a new company (Opscode) with Barry Steinglass, Nathen Haneysmith, and Joshua Timberman to turn Chef into a product.
+The company Chief Technology Officer was Adam Jacob.
+Chef Software, Inc. was a corporation headquartered in Seattle, Washington.

 The project was originally named "marionette", but the word was too long and cumbersome to type; naming the format modules were prepared in "recipe" led to the project being renamed "Chef".

 In February 2013, Opscode released version 11 of Chef.
 Changes in this release included a complete rewrite of the core API server in Erlang.